Loved, Read, Treasured and Ahead

 “God is too good to be unkind and He is too wise to be mistaken.
 And when we cannot trace His hand, we must trust His heart.”
 C.H.Spurgeon.Tweet

-It is a little book that more than deserves its place on the bookshelf, and I am sure I will pick it up and refer to it again, when those difficult ‘why God, why’ questions arise.
+It is a little book that more than deserves its place on the bookshelf.
+I am sure I will pick it up and refer to it again, when those difficult ‘why God, why’ questions arise.

 Treasured moments are always the milestones marked in old age – they become more precious as they become less certain.
 This month it was my Mum’s birthday – which would normally mean a lunch out, a drive and a little visit to somewhere different, a birthday treat of some sort.
-All not possible at the moment, but we felt really blessed, that a couple of days before her birthday the restrictions were altered to include the proviso that you could meet one other household in an outer door space close to your home.
-The little things, in this simplified lifestyle take on more significance – to be able to drop off some gifts in the morning and then go and visit again in the afternoon.
+All not possible this June, but we felt really blessed, that a couple of days before her birthday the restrictions were altered.
+They now include the proviso that you could meet one other household in an outer door space close to your home.
+The little things, in this simplified lifestyle take on more significance.
+To be able to drop off some gifts in the morning and then go and visit again in the afternoon.
 The sun shone, it was a warm mild day and we were able to have a little stroll around the village and a good chat!
 I made and we shared a birthday cake, and we were thankful for just being able to be together.

 Looking ahead is still very difficult, the uncertainty of when and how, so many questions still with no definitive answers.
-When will I go back to work, how will I be able to do my job if social distancing measures are still in place?
+When will I go back to work?
+Initially we were suppose to be back in work in June!
+How will I be able to do my job if social distancing measures are still in place?
 When will we be able to welcome family and friends into our homes again?
 When will we be able to meet in Church again?

-I opened a website and started this blog during lockdown, a ‘redeeming of the time’ or the ‘making the most of every opportunity.’
-Looking ahead, I know I want to continue with online writing, there are so many new possibilities and opportunities that I didn’t even know existed!
+I opened a website and started this blog during lockdown.
+A ‘redeeming of the time’ or the ‘making the most of every given opportunity.’
+Looking ahead, I know I want to continue with online writing.
+There are so many new possibilities and opportunities that I didn’t even know existed!
 So, among all the questions, I am placing my trust in the One who knows all the answers and believing for just one step at a time.
 I am moving forward into a new season, in the wide open spaces of God’s grace, where anything is possible!

 This post is part of the #sharefoursomethings linkup – https://wp.me/p7bPF0-xi